 Music Advisory Committee Process

-It is the responsibility of the 50+ Music Advisory Committee Chairs/Co-Chairs and 190+ Music Advisory Committee Members to support CARAS in maintaining the integrity of the JUNO Awards through monitoring changes within the industry as it pertains to their categories and the awards.
-Members and Chairs are asked to bring any changes they observe in the market to the attention of CARAS.
-They are also tasked with ensuring that each submission in their specific genres meet the required qualifications and fit the genre musically.
+It is the responsibility of the 60 Music Advisory Committee Chairs/Co-Chairs and 250+ Music Advisory Committee Members to support The Canadian Academy of Recording Arts and Sciences (CARAS) in maintaining the integrity of the JUNO Awards through monitoring changes within the industry as it pertains to their categories and the awards.
+Committee members and Chairs are asked to bring any changes they observe in the market to the attention of CARAS.
+They are also tasked with ensuring that each submission in their specific genres meet required qualifications and fit the genre musically.

 The purpose of these committees is to aid CARAS in managing each genre and completing outreach within their respective communities.